gld1982ltd/pacbot/README.md

 <%= hello() %>
 ```

 There are many other config flags you may override.
-For now,
-see the file `lib/config.js` for all these flags.
+See the file `lib/config.js` for all config flags.

----
+See how you can write filters for different file types

-License: MIT (see LICENSE).
+in the `filters/` folder.